Seniors – or those at any age taking medication regularly – can make sure they take medications safely and effectively by following these tips:

 - Never take medication that wasn’t prescribed for you.
 Consult with your doctor before taking any over-the-counter, vitamin, or herbal supplements.

 The Senior Health Program at El Camino Hospital has primary care physicians (PCPs) that can help you safely manage your medication needs.
-To find a physician, call 800-216-5556 for a referral today.

 This article first appeared in the September 2013 edition of the HealthPerks newsletter.